 This Liberty HealthShare review is an accurate portrayal of our experience as Liberty Healthshare members.
-However, the piece does include affiliate links.
-If you decide to join, we’d love for you to use our links.
-At no additional cost to you, we’ll receive a small commission for the referral.
+If you decide to join, we’d love to send you a referral link.
+There’s no additional cost for you, but we do receive a small commission for referring you.
+Contact us here or use the form at the end of the piece to request a referral.
 Thanks in advance and we hope you enjoy the review!

 Did your Obamacare rates just jump through the roof?
 Maybe you lost your coverage and don’t know where to turn?
 Trust me, I know the feeling.

 Shortly after the Patient Protection and Affordable Care Act (PPACA) was rolled out, my family was faced with a similarly impossible decision.
 Our old health insurance plan, which cost $393 per month and came with a $11,000 family deductible, was being cancelled because it didn’t meet ACA requirements.
 Yet, the new Obamacare plans cost more than twice as much AND came with even higher family deductibles to boot!
 (See: Why We’re Opting Out of Obamacare)

 After a few months of digging, I discovered how some families were protecting themselves while still saving money on healthcare costs.
 The answer: Healthcare sharing ministries.
 After some serious comparison shopping between sharing plans, my family joined Liberty HealthShare in January of 2014.